-Unlike Oxygen Scavangers, Silica Gel is reusable.
+Unlike Oxygen Scavengers, Silica Gel is reusable.
 To reactivate the Silica Gel, spread the saturated Silica Gel beads thinly on a baking sheet and bake for 15 minutes at 79.4°C in a preheated oven.
 The heat from the oven will absorb moisture from the Desiccant pack, which will aid in the reactivation of the Silica Gel.
 Please place the Desiccant bag in a zip lock bag after removing it from the oven to keep moisture at bay, and the Desiccant pack will be ready for use when needed.
-Some interesting ways that you can reuse silica gel includes preventing rust on razor blades, preventing car windscreen from steaming, and preventing seeds from early sprouting.
+Some interesting ways to reuse silica gel include preventing rust on razor blades, preventing car windscreens from steaming, and preventing seeds from early sprouting.

 Advantages of Silica Gel